-Accountability for addressing human rights risks, including modern slavery and human trafficking, within the Angus Soft Fruits group and our supply chain lies with our Treasurer and Company Secretary.
+Accountability for addressing human rights risks, including modern slavery and human trafficking, within the Angus Soft Fruits group and our supply chain lies with our Managing Director.

-Our Head of HR and Ethical is responsible for developing and overseeing the implementation of our ethical trade and human rights strategy supported by our Ethical Strategic Working Group and in country Berry Integrity Team.
+Our Head of People and Head of Quality and Compliance are responsible for developing and overseeing the implementation of our ethical trade and human rights strategy supported by our multi-functional Working Group and in country Berry Integrity Team.